Peace Corps Commemorative

-Background about the commemorative
+Background

 The Peace Corps program was established by Executive Order 10924, which was issued by President John F. Kennedy on March 1, 1961.
 The program was legislatively authorized by Congress on September 21, 1961, with passage of the Peace Corps Act (Pub.L.
 87–293).
 Between 1961 and 2013, over 215,000 Americans joined the Peace Corps.
 The National Peace Corps Association, a nonprofit organization for Peace Corps alumni, established the Peace Corps Commemorative Foundation to advocate for a commemorative to honor the mission of the Peace Corps and the values on which it was founded.

-Previous commemorative legislative efforts
+Previous legislative efforts

 Legislation to establish a Peace Corps commemorative was first introduced in the United States House of Representatives by Representative Sam Farr (D-California), a former Peace Corps volunteer, on December 3, 2009.
 Although the legislation passed the House, it was never adopted in the United States Senate and died at the end of the 111th United States Congress on December 22, 2010.

 On March 1, 2011, Farr introduced H.R.854, essentially the same legislation, in the House of Representatives.
 The bill never made it out of committee.
 In the Senate, Senator Rob Portman (R-Ohio) introduced S.1421, companion legislation lacking the "findings of Congress" statement in the House bill.
 S.1421 passed the Senate on December 30, 2012, but was never acted on by the House.
 It died at the end of the 112th United States Congress on January 3, 2013.